Hoube14/Alectiv-swopti-prototype/README.md

 - Add precsription input with form validation
 - Implement persistent cart (localStorage or probably database)
 - Improve mobile responsiveness
+- Better styling
+- More robust and safe code in general
+- Look for better/simpler ways to write the code

 ## Tech Stack